bay0624/Supervised-Machine-Learning/README.md

 # Background
 LendingClub is a peer-to-peer lending services company that allows individual investors to partially fund personal loans as well as buy and sell notes backing the loans on a secondary market.
 LendingClub offers their previous data through an API.

 The objective is to use this data to create machine learning models to classify the risk level of given loans.
 Specifically, comparing the Logistic Regression model and Random Forest Classifier.
+Create a LogisticRegression model, fit it to the data, and print the model's score.
+Do the same for a RandomForestClassifier.

 # Steps
-### Create Logistic Regression Model for the unscaled data
+## Create Logistic Regression Model for the unscaled data
 ```python
 from sklearn.linear_model import LogisticRegression
 classifier = LogisticRegression()